 Choosing Apples for Pork

-What wine goes with roast pork loin with apples and onions?
+What wine goes with roast pork loin with apples?

-In general white wines tend to pair better with pork, unless there is a particular strong flavored sauce in the dish.
+White wine is the preferred pairing for pork loin with apples, as it complements the flavors and enhances the overall dish.
+In general, white wines tend to pair better with pork, unless there is a particularly strong flavored sauce in the dish.
 This roasted pork loin dish is no exception, in fact the sweet apples and onions in the dish lead us even more in the direction of white wines.
-A Semillion Chardonnay, dry Gewurztraminer, Chenin Blanc, Sauvingon Blanc or even a Pinto Grigio would work.
+A Semillon Chardonnay, dry Gewurztraminer, Chenin Blanc, Sauvignon Blanc or even a Pinot Grigio would work.
 Look for a bottle with a little sweetness and crisp finish.
-If you really prefer red, go with an easy going Pinot Noir or Beaujolais…. this is not the dish to pull out your oaky cab with.
+If you really prefer red, go with an easy going Pinot Noir or Beaujolais.... this is not the dish to pull out your oaky cab with.

 Side Dishes for Pork Loin with Apples

-Why not serve my easy Caramel Apple Dump Cake, Applesauce Cake or Grapenut Pudding after the meal.
+Why not serve my easy Caramel Apple Dump Cake, Applesauce Cake, Grapenut Pudding or make my Gingerbread Pie recipe for after the meal.
+Make it a full Sunday dinner!

 Pork Loin Roast with Apples Recipe